shoelace-style/shoelace/docs/components/qr-code.md

 ### Size

-Use the `size` prop to change the size of the QR code.
+Use the `size` attribute to change the size of the QR code.

 ```html preview
 <sl-qr-code value="https://shoelace.style/" size="64"></sl-qr-code>